 Proposal 5: Approval for the Issuance of Additional Shares of Common Stock upon Conversion of the Company's 4.50% Convertible Senior Notes due 2020.
-In connection with the settlement from time to time of our 4.50% Convertible Senior Notes due 2020 (the "Notes"), the Company is asking shareholders to authorize the issuance of up to 1,387,860 additional shares of common stock, for settlement of the Notes upon conversion.
+In connection with the settlement from time to time of our 4.50% Convertible Senior Notes due 2020 (the "Notes"), the Company is asking shareholders to authorize the issuance of more than 1,181,124 shares of common stock, for settlement of the Notes upon conversion.
 As described in more detail below, our ability to issue shares of common stock for settlement upon conversion of the Notes will be subject to certain limitations unless the Company obtains this shareholder approval.
 With respect to this proposal, you may: